haveno-dex/haveno/docs/deployment-guide.md

 4. Update all seed nodes, arbitrators, and user applications for the change to take effect.
 5. [Start a local Monero node](#start-a-local-monero-node).
 6. Start the Haveno desktop application using the application launcher or e.g. `make arbitrator-desktop-mainnet`
 7. Go to the `Account` tab and then press `ctrl + r`.
 A prompt will open asking to enter the key to register the arbitrator.
-Enter your public key.
+Enter your private key.

 The arbitrator is now registered and ready to accept requests for dispute resolution.